 - 1. A curriculum vitae that describes in full detail the applicant's academic background, including degrees, research experience, awards, publications, presentations, and other achievements. - 2.
 Unofficial transcripts of academic records (final, official transcripts are due upon matriculation).
 The unofficial transcripts should be submitted via the online application.
 Transcripts not in English must be accompanied by a certified word-by-word, English translation and uploaded online during the application process.
-Official transcripts should be sent directly to the Graduate School Registrar. - 3.
+Official transcripts should be sent directly to the Graduate School Registrar (via mail service: 262 Danny Thomas Place, MS1500, Memphis, TN 38105 or via transcript delivery service: registrar@stjude.org). - 3.
 Letters of reference from three mentors, professors, or supervisors.
 The letters must describe the student's academic successes, background in research, potential for achievement at the graduate level, and capacity for creative, self-directed study. - 4.
-Three-page (single spaced, 11- or 12-point font) personal statement outlining: - your personal motivation for pursuing the MSc in Global Child Health, how your past experiences and training have contributed to your interests - what differentiates you as an applicant: your strengths, areas to improve, research interests, academic interests, professional interests and leadership potential
+Three-page (single spaced, 11- or 12-point font) personal statement outlining: - your personal motivation for pursuing the MS in Global Child Health, how your past experiences and training have contributed to your interests - what differentiates you as an applicant: your strengths, areas to improve, research interests, academic interests, professional interests and leadership potential

 - describe a child health issue that you find most pressing.
-How do you think this program will complement your professional experience and personal interests in addressing this issue? - your professional goals upon completion of the program and why the MSc in Global Child Health, at this point in your career, is the best way to attain those goals
+How do you think this program will complement your professional experience and personal interests in addressing this issue? - your professional goals upon completion of the program and why the MS in Global Child Health, at this point in your career, is the best way to attain those goals